rud01f/godot-xxENet-extension/STree_ENet_2_2.rst

 **Remainder: be aware that provided modification is written by unexperienced C++ programmer, therefore applying them may make Godot Engine unstable or lead to memory leaks.
 Please consult with experienced C++ programmer, preferably someone with basic knowledge about Godot Engine.**

 Below is a list of file paths and instructions - "groot" (no pun intended) refers to Godot Engine source code root directory.
+This modification will add functions to NetworkedMultiplayerENet and SceneTree.

 * ``groot/core/io/networked_multiplayer_peer.h``

 ::

-  // after "public:" keyword of NetworkMultiplayerPeer class:
+  // after "public:" keyword of NetworkedMultiplayerPeer class:

   virtual int disconnect_peer(int peer_id)=0;
   virtual Dictionary get_peer_address(int peer_id)=0;